 The Cure frontman Robert Smith says he's "sickened" by Ticketmaster fees

+PHILADELPHIA (CBS) -- The good news is The Cure is coming to Philadelphia in June, the bad news, the band is mad at Ticketmaster.

-Ticketmaster is again arousing the ire of concertgoers after fans of the popular '80s British band The Cure complained on social media about having to pay processing fees that exceeded the face value of the tickets.
+The ticket-selling platform is again arousing the ire of concertgoers after fans of the popular '80s British band complained on social media about having to pay processing fees that exceeded the face value of the tickets.

+The group also wrote on its website that it worked with its ticketing partners to thwart scalpers and avoid inflated resale prices.

-Despite those efforts, some tickets were going for more than double their base price on Wednesday after fans added up the costs of Ticketmaster's facility charges, service and order processing fees.
+Despite those efforts, some tickets were going for more than double their base price this week after fans added up the costs of Ticketmaster's facility charges, service and order processing fees.

 Cure frontman Robert Smith tweeted that he was "sickened" by the Ticketmaster fee "debacle" and had no control over the site's charges.
 "I have been asking how [the fees] are justified," he wrote.
 "If I get anything coherent by way of an answer I will let you all know."